History of Sex in Cinema:

 The Raw Ones (1965)

 This was an essential linkpin between the non-genital 'nudie-cutie' films of the late 50s, and the hard-core porn films of the 70s.
+Unlike most nudist camps, most of the participants at a Florida nudist facility were shapely male and female models.

 The film was the first major nudist film to show extensive full male and female nudity, although all of the settings were non-sexual: